grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Use `menuTitle` to specify a different heading in the sidebar navigation than the `title` element; for example, if you want to abbreviate the topic heading in the table of contents.

+### Slug

+The `slug` front matter overrides the last segment of the URL path.
+It's ineffective on `_index.md` files which are also known as _section pages_ or _branch bundles_.
+For more information, refer to [Slug](https://gohugo.io/content-management/urls/#slug).

+You should prefer to update the filename instead of using the `slug` front matter because it makes it easier to find the correct source file for a URL.

 ### Title (required)

 Hugo uses the `title` to generate the sidebar table of contents if there is no `menuTitle` specified in the front matter.
 If the `doc-validator` linter has been implemented on your repository, your topic heading must exactly match the title in the metadata.